Zeioth/compiler.nvim/README.md

 * More manual testing for C#/rust/java/python
 * Unit tests for all languages.
 This project is suitable for TDD.
 Probably the best way would be to create a `tests.lua` file that call all the other tests.
 That way we could just do `lua tests.lua` inside nvim to check all languages are compiling correctly.
-* We might be able to do e2e tests by using vim script to run overseer tasks and parse if the output is successful, but this is a massive amount of work.
-Maybe even big enough to create a package for it.
-Let's keep it as a task for the future for now (contributions on this ground will be welcome).